Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Solution approach

-here, $\mathcal{K}(\mu_j(\cdot))$ denotes the mapping from a vehicle's geographical location to the corresponding division $\chi_i$ through centroid $\mu_j$.
+Consequently, a horizontal window $(\chi_{i}-\Psi, \chi_{i}+\Psi)$ will be selected to get the finalized semantic mask.
+Within this window, if there is only one bounding box $\xi_{v}^{bb}$, it will be chosen as the target vehicle $v_i$, with all others being disregarded.
+Conversely, if multiple bounding boxes are detected within the window $(\chi_{i}-\Psi, \chi_{i}+\Psi)$, the one with the largest area contained within the window is chosen as the target vehicle $v_i$.
+The mathematical representation for selecting $\chi_i$ based on the vehicle’s location and the mapped division from the BS's KB is as follows: where $\mathcal{K}(\mu_j(\cdot))$ denotes the mapping from a vehicle's geographical location to the corresponding division $\chi_i$ through centroid $\mu_j$.
 The decision process for selecting the target vehicle $v_i$ from the identified bounding boxes within the window is as follows: